mathieu-benoit/acm-workshop/content/ingress-gateway/deploy-ingress-gateway.md

     name: asm-ingress
 ```

-The next section will deploy the `NetworkPolicies` in order to fix this issue.
+The next section will deploy the `NetworkPolicies` in the `asm-ingress` `Namespace` in order to fix this issue.

 List the GitHub runs for the **GKE cluster configs** repository:
 ```Bash